qunitjs/qunit/docs/assert/verifySteps.md

 });
 ```

 When approaching this scenario **without the Step API** one might be tempted to place comparison checks directly inside event callbacks.
 It is considered an anti-pattern to make dummy assertions in callbacks that the test does not have control over.
-This creates loose assurances, and can easily cause false positives (a callback might not run, run out of order, or run multipe times).
+This creates loose assurances, and can easily cause false positives (a callback might not run, run out of order, or run multiple times).
 It also offers rather limited debugging information.

 ```js
 // WARNING: This is a BAD example